 Silvia joined the project in November 2005 and has mainly contributed to the development of our unique bicultural teaching programme.
 She graduated in Humanities from the Università Cattolica in Milan and obtained an MA at ISMO on training and human resources management and one in the Theory of Play and Strategic Thinking at the London School of Economics.
 Slivia published several papers on comparative European education systems.
 She has lectured since 1995 on education and training at the l’Università Cattolica in Milan, Faculty of Educational Science, Department of Pedagogy.
 She also works with two consultancy firms in the same area and was responsible for training at Kraft Foods in Italy.
 Since she moved back to Milan in 2013 Silvia has been consulting for the prestigious Collegio San Carlo on their bi-lingual and bi-curricular programmes.

 Ada joined the Board of Trustees in 2019 and is primarily involved with the financial business planning of the Charity.
-She began her career in the Investment Banking Division of BZW / Barclays Capital in the late Nineties and later moved to the Structured Finance Department at WestLB AG where she was a senior originator and spent 14 years in the telecoms and acquisition finance teams.
-Whilst at WestLB, she also acted as country manager for Sub-Saharan Africa.
-Since 2014, Ada has worked as Senior Investment Director in infrastructure debt at Edmond de Rothschild Asset Management (UK), where she is responsible for the telecom and digital infrastructure sector.
+She began her career in the Investment Banking Division of BZW / Barclays Capital in the late Nineties and later moved to the Structured Finance Department at WestLB AG where she spent 14 years primarily in the telecoms and acquisition finance teams.
+Whilst a senior originator at WestLB, she also acted as country manager for Sub-Saharan Africa.
+Since 2014, Ada has worked as Senior Investment Director in infrastructure debt at Edmond de Rothschild Asset Management (UK), where she is responsible for the telecom sector.
 Ada obtained an IB Diploma from the United World College of South East Asia (Singapore).
 She holds a BA in Economics and an MSc in Development Economics from The School of Oriental and African Studies, London University.
 She is a CFA Charterholder.